kamblack/CSS-Infographs/README.md

 # CSS-Infographs
-Framework for creating infographic elements with simple HTML
+CSS framework for creating infographic elements with simple HTML